 While working as a quantitative analyst in New York, Abhishek Chatterjee discovered an opportunity to digitally transform the banking industry.

 Traditionally, banks carry out regulatory compliance by using legacy systems and a heavy reliance on manpower to screen millions of transactions a month.
 With the rise of Artificial Intelligence (AI) and its potential benefits, Abhishek thought that it could perhaps perform some of these tasks more efficiently and effectively.
+Abhishek's vision for leveraging digital solutions like AI to drive digital transformation for regulatory compliance in the banking industry reflects the changing landscape of Singapore's digital ecosystem.

 In 2014, he started Tookitaki and began developing AI-enabled software solutions that can better detect money laundering and rogue trading.
 However, when he brought them to market, Abhishek realised banks were resistant to engage his startup.